ksu-cs-textbooks/cis526/content/01-the-dom/05-js-events.md

 doSomething();
 ```

 And while it might appear that way, the answer is _no_.
-Remember, `setTimeout()` creates an event in the event queue that executes after the specificed delay.
-Thus, `doSomething()` will execute _immediately_, but `setTimout(doSomething())` will continue to execute all code _after_ the line until execution finishes, and _then_ will invoke `doSomething()`.
+Remember, `setTimeout()` creates an event in the event queue that executes after the specified delay.
+Thus, `doSomething()` will execute _immediately_, but `setTimeout(doSomething())` will continue to execute all code _after_ the line until execution finishes, and _then_ will invoke `doSomething()`.

-Thus, JavaScript programmers often use this technique to trigger an action immedately after the current code finishes executing.
+Thus, JavaScript programmers often use this technique to trigger an action immediately after the current code finishes executing.

 {{% /notice %}}